AliTarek99/API-Gateway/README.md

 ## Usage
 - Ensure the API Gateway is properly configured to route requests based on user type.
 - Consult the endpoint documentation for detailed information on API endpoints and request handling.

+## How To Run
+### Prerequisites
+- Docker installed on your machine

+### Running the project
+- Navigate to the db docker image folder through the cmd and run "docker-compose up --build -d"
+- after the database is up and running got to the gateway folder through the cmd and run "docker-compose up --build -d"